aws/aws-cli/README.rst

 The latest changes to the CLI are in the ``develop`` branch on github.
 This is the default branch when you clone the git repository.

-Additionally, there are several other packages that are developed in tandem with the CLI.
+Additionally, there are several other packages that are developed in lockstep with the CLI.
 This includes:

 * `botocore <https://github.com/boto/botocore>`__